inaka/cowboy-trails/README.md

 This can be used later to generate documentation related to each endpoint.

-Normally, when you work with `cowboy` you have to define all routes in one place, for example like this:
+Normally, when you work with `cowboy` you have to define all routes in one place:

 ```erlang
 Routes =